fornacif/summit-emea-tl07/README.md

 5. Property specific configurations are defined under damAssetLucene/indexRules
 ![](images/assets-index.png)

-#### Fulltext operations
+#### Full-text operations
-Try out the following full text searches using the supported operators and note the changes in results:
+Try out the following full-text searches using the supported operators and note the changes in results:
 1. Group phrases: `mountain biking`
 2. Group phrases with using double-quotes: `"mountain biking"`
-3. Group phrases with using double-quotes: `mountain OR biking`
+3. OR operator: `mountain OR biking`
-4. Group phrases with using double-quotes: `mountain AND biking`
+4. AND operator: `mountain AND biking`

 ## Chapter 03 - Suggestions
 ## Chapter 04 - Spellcheck